Canon 1D Mark IV vs Sony A6000

-The Canon EOS-1D Mark IV and the Sony Alpha A6000 are two digital cameras that were announced, respectively, in October 2009 and February 2014.
+The Canon EOS-1D Mark IV and the Sony Alpha A6000 are two digital cameras that were officially introduced, respectively, in October 2009 and February 2014.
 The 1D Mark IV is a DSLR, while the A6000 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-H (1D Mark IV) and an APS-C sensor.
-The Canon has a resolution of 16 megapixel, whereas the Sony provides 24 MP.
+The cameras are based on an APS-H (1D Mark IV) and an APS-C (A6000) sensor.
+The Canon has a resolution of 16 megapixels, whereas the Sony provides 24 MP.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is considerably smaller (67 percent) than the Canon 1D Mark IV.
 Moreover, the A6000 is substantially lighter (72 percent) than the 1D Mark IV.
 It is worth mentioning in this context that the 1D Mark IV is splash and dust resistant, while the A6000 does not feature any corresponding weather-sealing.